Koni De Winter: First call-up by Juventus and 2021–22 season

 On 29 January 2022, he had a luxation of his left shoulder during a match against Feralpisalò.
 On 6 March, De Winter returned from his injury in a 1–0 win against Pro Sesto coming on as a substitute the 85th minute; four minutes later, De Winter scored the winning goal.
 After the end of the season, on 9 July, the defender officially renewed his contract with the club until 2026.

 Loan to Empoli

 On 9 July 2022, the same day as his contract extension with Juventus was announced, De Winter was sent on loan to fellow Serie A side Empoli, with the deal being made official by both teams the following day.

+Loan to Genoa

+On 11 August 2023, he moved on loan to Genoa, with a conditional obligation to buy.

+Genoa

+On 1 July 2024, De Winter was permanently transferred to Genoa ahead of the 2024–25 season, as the club achieved the conditional buy obligation for an estimated €8 million transfer fee.

+AC Milan

+On 13 August 2025, De Winter joined fellow Serie A club AC Milan on a five-year contract.

+International career

+On 23 March 2024, De Winter debuted for the Belgium national team in a friendly match against the Republic of Ireland.

 Style of play

 A pretty versatile player, De Winter can play as a central defender, a full-back on both sides, a defensive midfielder or even as a mezzala.

 Personal life

 De Winter was born in Belgium to a Belgian father and Congolese mother.